zeronetworks/zero-powershell/src/ZN/examples/Update-ZNInboundBlockRule.md

 UpdatedByName              : Nicholas DiCola
 ```

-This cmdlet will update an inbound block rule for the environment.
+This cmdlet updates an inbound block rule.